mzimbres/rtcpp/README.md

   ordered associative containers this is unnecessary since the requested memory have always the same size.

+* State of the art allocators like boost::node_allocator already tries to optimize when allocate(n) happens to be called with n = 1.

 * The user should not *have to* provide allocators that handle different allocation sizes when containers do not make use of this feature.
 Users pay for a feature that is not used.